Skip to main content

 Your PacePoints are calculated based on the length of time you spend in various heart rate zones.
 When your heart rate begins to rise, you start accumulating PacePoints.
 The higher your heart rate and the longer it stays elevated, the more quickly you will accumulate points.

-PacePoints accumulate roughly 4x faster in your over-exertion zone than in your activity zone.
-The calculation is actually on an 'exponential curve' in your over-exertion zone so they accumulate faster and faster depending on how long you spend in this zone.
+PacePoints accumulate roughly 4x faster in your exertion zone than in your activity zone.
+The calculation is actually on an 'exponential curve' in your exertion zone so they accumulate faster and faster depending on how long you spend in this zone.

 Your daily PacePoints budget provides you with a personalized energy "allowance”.
 By assigning a numerical value to your daily energy expenditure, you can prioritise activities that are most important to you and make adjustments as needed to stay within your budget.